uafgeotools/mtuq/docs/quick_start.rst

 Serial example
 --------------

-One of the easiest ways to get started is to try out ``examples/SerialGridSearch.Double.py``.
+One of the easiest ways to get started is to try out `examples/SerialGridSearch.Double.py <https://github.com/uafgeotools/mtuq/blob/master/examples/SerialGridSearch.DoubleCouple.py>`_.
 This script estimates the focal mechanism of an event from `Silwal2016`, using raw seismic data included within the MTUQ repository.

-Before running the example, users must install MTUQ following these instructions.
+Before running the example, users must install MTUQ following `these instructions <https://uafgeotools.github.io/mtuq/install/index.html>`_.

-After running the example, users can check their result against the expected output shown here.
+After running the example, users can check their result against this `expected output <https://github.com/rmodrak/mtbench/blob/master/output/SilwalTape2016/figures_syngine/20090407201255351.png>`_.

 .. warning::

-  At the time this documentation was written, there were ObsPy graphics bugs.
-Please read this important note.
+  At the time this documentation was written, there were ObsPy graphics bugs.  `Please see here <https://uafgeotools.github.io/mtuq/install/index.html>`_ for more information.

 .. note::